lindsey Bond-Garcia(she/her)

 I am an intermedia artist-mother born in amiskwacîwâskahikan (Beaver hills House) or Edmonton on Treaty 6 Territory.
 Over the last six years, my art practice has explored textiles as a way to unsettle personal and public photo archives fostering intergenerational and relational art making.

 To navigate personal and public interwoven histories, I decided to shift to incorporate inherited textiles into my photography practice.
-This decision was put into practice when I inherited my family “red rose tea tin” photo archive and sought to develop a stronger relationship with my elderly Aunts who practice needlework.
+This decision was put into practice when I inherited my family “red rose tea tin” photo archive and sought to develop a stronger relationship with my elderly Aunts who practiced needlework.
 I created my MFA thesis work called Ecosystems of Memory, where I re-storied my Aunts stories and our family photo archive images through large scale photographs, textiles -a large and heavy appliqué quilt and photo-sculpture series in 2021.
 From there, I started The Collab Quilt Collective—an ongoing, community-based textile project that broadens this work beyond my own family stories and into a collective community dialogue.

 I currently nurture a blended Salvadorian - Canadian family of four.
 I am descended from Scottish (MacLean), English (Reynolds/Bond), and German (Weich/Hoffman) families who farmed on Treaty 6 and 7, the ancestral lands of nêhiyaw, Métis, Blackfoot, Nakota Sioux, Dene, Anishinaabe and Inuit.
 The last four generations of the Reynolds/ Bond family lived near Lone Rock, SK (Treaty 6), the Hoffman family from Hannah/ Okotoks, AB (Treaty 7) and the MacLean family from Fredericton, NB, unceded territory of the Wəlastəkwiyik (Maliseet) Peoples.